aanderse/LdapRecord.com/source/docs/laravel/auth/multi-domain.md

 ```

 This is extremely handy for permission management - as authenticated users from certain domains
-can only access the routes that have been defined.
+can only access the routes that have been defined for their domain.